webboty/Dexter-Wiki/set-parameter-oplet.md

 |38 | "End" (not implemented)

+<a name="1">Note 1</a> nbits are a value added to a register every clock cycle for a 128Khz clock such that once it overflows, an action will be taken.
+Converted automatically by DDE [in the socket communications code](https://github.com/cfry/dde/blob/33f06f03167a8c7b443a42ad0b3560df39ed7a17/core/socket.js#L98) for the "MaxSpeed", "StartSpeed", and "Acceleration" parameters.
+The global constant "_nbits_cf" is 7754.73550222 and the values given are divided by that constant.
+This converts degrees / second (or degrees / second / second in the case of Acceleration) into nbits.

-\* Frictions can be fractional, but are limited to a range of +-(256 + 1/256).
+<a name="2">Note 2</a> Frictions can be fractional, but are limited to a range of +-(256 + 1/256).
 E.g. 1.1 becomes 1 plus a fractional value of 25/256